Skip to main content

 The 1.13.35.2 binaries still install.
 They still build (against an increasingly narrow toolchain).
 And they still serve pages: image optimization, CSS/JS minification, critical CSS, all running.

 If you have a working install and your threat model accepts unpatched dependencies, you can keep running it.
 Some operators have.
 The accumulating cost shows up in several places.
-The bundled libpng, libwebp, libjpeg, and ICU versions have all racked up CVEs since the 1.13.35.2 release (libwebp alone shipped CVE-2023-4863, a heap overflow that hit every browser using the bundled decoder), and mod_pagespeed decodes attacker-controlled image bytes on every rewrite, which is exactly the threat surface those CVEs hit.
+The bundled libpng, libwebp, libjpeg, and ICU versions have all racked up CVEs since the 1.13.35.2 release — libwebp shipped a cluster of buffer-overflow CVEs disclosed 2021–2024, including CVE-2023-4863, a heap overflow that hit every browser using the bundled decoder; libpng saw read-out-of-bounds issues in chunk parsing; ICU saw memory-safety issues in normalization — and mod_pagespeed decodes attacker-controlled image bytes on every rewrite, which is exactly the threat surface those CVEs hit.
 Builds against current Apache trunk fail, so distributions that ship newer Apache eventually stop being viable.
 WebP support landed before the freeze; AVIF never did.
 LCP, INP, and CLS signals are missing from the filter set.
 And the build still wants Bazel 0.x, Python 2, and old glibc constraints, so setting it up from scratch on a 2026 machine is a weekend project.

 The binaries work; the ecosystem around them is decaying.